raquelgrant/Climate-Analysis-USA/README.md

 <div style="min-height:556px"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/vOH2p/embed.js?v=3" charset="utf-8"></script><noscript><img src="https://datawrapper.dwcdn.net/vOH2p/full.png" alt="" /></noscript></div>

-*While this is only an image of the map, you can visit [this link](https://www.datawrapper.de/_/vOH2p/) for an interactive version.
-It will allow you to roll over the states to see their names and exact temperature changes.
+*While this is only an image of the map, you can visit the map on [Datawrapper](https://www.datawrapper.de/_/vOH2p/) for an interactive version.
+This will allow you to roll over the states to see their names and exact temperature changes.*

 ### What can I do with it?